 We can help address the loss of structure in your jaw that could follow gum disease and missing teeth.
 We want to make sure you can smile with confidence again and enjoy optimal oral health and bite function.
 To learn more about preventing or addressing the loss of smile density, call Dr. Ann Kania in Encinitas, CA, today at 760-642-0711.

-When you have periodontal disease, this could lead to missing teeth.
-To help manage the…
+When you develop periodontal disease, this could lead to discomfort and eventually recession, which alters…